Shotbow/fudawiki-files/hanafuda/games/ino-shika-cho.md

 Note that the name of this game may also refer to a game similar to [Roppyakken](/en/hanafuda/games/roppyakken), as well as a yaku appearing in many fishing games.
 # Gameplay
-The game begins with the banker shuffling the deck and cutting it into four approximately equal packets, which are then placed face-down on the field.
-Each of the other players then takes their turn betting whatever sum of money they desire on whichever of the four piles of cards they wish.
-Once all participants have bet, the banker flips over each of the 4 piles, revealing their bottom cards.
+The game begins with the banker shuffling the deck and cutting it into **4 approximately equal packets**, which are then placed **face-down on the field**.
+Each of the other players then takes their turn betting whatever sum of money they desire on any and all of the piles of cards that they wish. **Once all participants have bet, the banker flips over each of the 4 piles, revealing their bottom cards.**

 Each player wins or loses their bet on a given pile at a rate dependent on which card is revealed:
 1. If the card revealed is a **Bright**, the **dealer pays** anyone who bet on that pile **4 times** their wager.